Read on for ideas of what to do in Cartegena if you’re visiting the city for 24 hours or less.

 It’s a wonderful place to spend a day, and I recommend allowing yourself plenty of time to simply soak in the atmosphere and walk around.

-If you have time, in the morning, you can take a tour of the Mangroves outside the city, where locals have made their living for generations, fishing, crabbing and farming.
+If you have time, in the morning, you can take a boat/canoe tour of the Mangroves outside the city, where locals have made their living for generations, fishing, crabbing and farming.
 We took a tour on a dug-out canoe steered by someone else (fortunately, given my disastrous sense of direction) and sailed through narrow channels in the mangroves.
 It’s a pretty spectacular experience, where you can see kingfishers, pelicans, sloths and some pretty spectacular flora and fauna.
 We also got to watch the local fishermen throwing their nets and collecting their crab baskets, with their children.

 At the end of the tour, we were given fresh coconuts to drink from – a very welcome offer, as it’s seriously hot and humid here.
 The local children offer shells for sale at a dollar a time, before nicking your coconut if you’re not careful!

-It’s defininitely worth taking a tour of some of the best sights in the old city – if you’re feeling lively, one option is to take one of the city’s “party buses” or chivas, which are brightly painted, and play live “Papayera” music, which I secretly suspect is a lot of fun for five minutes and like living in the fifth circle of Hell for the remainder of the day.
+It’s definitely worth taking a tour of some of the best sights in the old city – if you’re feeling lively, one option is to take one of the city’s “party buses” or chivas, which are brightly painted, and play live “Papayera” music, which I secretly suspect is a lot of fun for five minutes and like living in the fifth circle of Hell for the remainder of the day.